California's AB5 Amended to Protect Music Makers

 Following the California State Supreme Court Decision in Dynamex, the California legislature passed Assembly Bill 5 (AB5) in September 2019, with the intention to regulate gig-economy workers like Uber, Lyft, and Doordash drivers, along with other independent contractors doing business in the state.
 AB5 changes classification requirements for independent contractors, enabling many former contractors to have access to labor protections, such as sick leave and workers’ compensation.
 The bill was signed into law by Governor Gavin Newsom, and took effect on January 1, 2020.

-As originally enacted, AB5 would have added untold costs for compliance, accounting practices, and new business expenses such as payroll processing to a musicians’ overhead— Recording Academy members of the Los Angeles and San Francisco Chapters had already experienced difficulties with the law, with many music makers considering the prospects of leaving California until a pro-music exemption was passed.
+As originally enacted, AB5 would have added untold costs for compliance, accounting practices, and new business expenses such as payroll processing to a musicians’ overhead— Recording Academy members of the Los Angeles and San Francisco Chapters had already experienced difficulties with the law, prompting the need to secure an exemption to protect many music makers in the state.

 Securing an Exemption: Recording Academy and Others Lead Effort to Protect Music Makers